Skip to main content

 Type Reference

-All types are importable from @shell/core/plugin-types:
+All types are importable from @shell/core/plugin-products-external:

 import {